oakridgeperio/oakridgeperio.github.io/biographies.md

 ---

 ## Dr. Kyla Leung
-Dr. Kyla Leung is a Fellow of the Royal College of Dentists in Canada, FRCD(C), and Diplomate of the American Board of Periodontology, DABP.
+Dr. Kyla Leung is a Certified Specialist in Periodontics.
+She is a Fellow of the Royal College of Dentists in Canada, FRCD(C), and Diplomate of the American Board of Periodontology, DABP.
 She received her Doctor of Dental Medicine, Master in Craniofacial Sciences, and Certificate in Periodontics from the University of British Columbia.
 She is an Assistant Clinical Professor at UBC dental school.

 She is fluent in English and Cantonese and can speak limited Mandarin.